 d) Tutors Report Bugs

 Tutors who learn about a bug or find one themselves should deliver detailed bug reports to CipSoft.
 To do so the client's bug report dialog should be used.
-It can be opened by hitting the key combination Ctrl+Z. Note that tutors should only report actual bugs and not mistake them for game weaknesses.
+Note that tutors should only report actual bugs and not mistake them for game weaknesses.
 For a more detailed description see the section concerning bug reports.

 e) Tutors Observe the Code of Conduct